microsoft/qsharp-language/Specifications/QIR/Data-Types.md

   the `%Range` is negative, the elements in the sliced dimension will be in the reverse order than they were in the original array.
 If the `%Range` is empty, the resulting array will be empty.
-- An array *projection* is specified by providing a dimension to project on and an `i64` index value to project to.
+- An array *projection* is specified by providing a dimension to project along and an `i64` index value to project to.
 The resulting array has one fewer dimension than the original array, and is the segment of the original array with the projected dimension fixed to the given index value.
 Projection is the array access analog to partial application;